Skip to main content

 Think of it like notarising a document — but one that nobody can forge, alter, or backdate, and that you can verify yourself without the notary's involvement.

-When TrackForge certifies a catalogue, three things happen:
+When TrackForge certifies a catalogue under the current M58 model, four things happen:

-1. Every track gets a unique digital fingerprint
+1. The rating event gets a unique digital fingerprint

-The metadata is run through a mathematical function that produces a fixed string of characters.
+The rating event, leakage vector, and snapshot links are serialised deterministically and run through a mathematical function that produces fixed strings of characters.
 The same data always produces the same fingerprint.
-Change a single digit — one character of a writer's ID, one percentage point of an ownership share — and the fingerprint changes completely.
-Anyone with the same metadata can compute the fingerprint and check it matches.
+Change a single digit and the fingerprint changes completely.
+Anyone with the same proof files can compute the fingerprints and check they match.

 3. The catalogue fingerprint is permanently timestamped